benschaf/kaesekaestchen/README.md

 ![feature-footer](documentation/feature-footer.png)

 #### Background Blur Design elements
 The background blur design elements are used to create a more interesting and playful design.
 The background blur elements are used behind the header and the footer.
 When the game is played, more backgorund blur elements are generated behind the gameboard.
 These elements are coloured after the player colours, depending on who completed which box.
+The slider indicator also has a corresponding background blur element.

 ![feature-background-blur](documentation/feature-background-blur.png)